ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

 > [!NOTE]
 >
-> Make sure to set all required properties and observe any business rules or validation logic relevant to the entity you are creating.
+> Make sure to set all required attributes and observe any business rules or validation logic relevant to the entity you are creating.

 You can also create and assign related entities (such as customer types, parties) immediately after creation: